Areas of Practice

 Michael Dockterman is described by Chambers USA as a lawyer “who can see through the garbage and cut to the chase.”
 An accomplished trial lawyer whose extensive litigation experience ranges from private commercial matters through disputes with the federal government, he is focused on counseling boards of directors on compliance and corporate governance, as well as government investigations.
 Over the course of his career, Mr. Dockterman has been involved in a number of significant trials.

 The National Law Journal named Mr. Dockterman as one of its “Top 10 Winning Litigators in the US” and "Trailblazers in Litigation."
-He is also recognized by Law360, which named him to its inaugural list of the 50 “Trial Aces” in the US, and The Best Lawyers in America, which has recognized him in the fields of Commercial Litigation, Antitrust Litigation, and Intellectual Property Litigation since 2010.
+He is also recognized by Law360, which named him to its inaugural list of the 50 “Trial Aces” in the US.

 As principal trial counsel in state and federal courts in over half of the United States, Mr. Dockterman has tried securities, antitrust, intellectual property, environmental, contract, fraud and product liability cases, as well as a variety of amateur sports disputes, and both federal and state white-collar criminal cases.
 He has led multinational litigation over matters pending simultaneously in courts around the world, including The Hague, London, Stockholm, Paris, Madrid, Hong Kong, Beijing and Shanghai.
 Mr. Dockterman has tried more than 70 cases and litigated, mediated, arbitrated or resolved countless other matters.